-Adam Grant is the youngest full professor at Wharton.
-He has been recognized as Wharton’s single-highest-rated teacher, one of BusinessWeek’s favorite professors, one of the world’s 40 best business professors under 40, and one of Malcolm Gladwell’s favorite social science writers.
+Adam Grant is Wharton’s youngest tenured professor and top-rated teacher.
+He has been recognized as one of HR’s most influential international thinkers, BusinessWeek’s favorite professors, the world’s 40 best business professors under 40, and Malcolm Gladwell’s favorite social science writers.
 Previously, he was a record-setting advertising director at Let’s Go Publications, an All-American springboard diver, and a professional magician.

 Adam is the author of Give and Take, a New York Times bestseller translated into 27 languages and named one of the best books of 2013 by Amazon, Apple, the Financial Times, and the Wall Street Journal—as well as one of Oprah's riveting reads, Fortune's must-read business books, Harvard Business Review’s ideas that shaped management, and the Washington Post's books every leader should read.
 He has been profiled on the Today Show and in the New York Times magazine cover story, "Is giving the secret to getting ahead?”

 Adam’s speaking and consulting clients include Google, the NFL, Merck, Goldman Sachs, Pixar, Facebook, Johnson & Johnson, the United Nations, the World Economic Forum, and the U.S. Army and Navy.
 His recent New York Times op-eds include Raising a Moral Child, which has been shared over 250,000 times on social media, and When Talking About Bias Backfires with Sheryl Sandberg.